-There’s really nothing better as a father than watching your kids love doing something that you are also passionate about, for us it’s skiing.
-I was a proud father this last Sunday when I took my 5 y.o. son Roscoe out for his first powder day!
+There’s really nothing better as a father than watching your kids love doing something that you are also passionate about.
+For us it’s skiing.
+I was a proud father last Sunday when I took my 5-year-old son Roscoe out for his first powder day!

-We arrived at the gondola line at 7:50AM, the others waiting in line were commenting that he was the youngest kid in line by a long shot.
-I figured what better age than 5 to teach my son a valuable life long lesson – don’t be late for a powder day.
+We arrived at the gondola line at 7:50, and the others waiting in line were commenting that he was the youngest kid in line by a long shot.
+I figured what better age than 5 to teach my son a valuable lifelong lesson: don’t be late for a powder day.

 I personally was pretty cold when we got to the top of Storm Peak to head over to the Sunshine (easier) area.
-Keep in mind this is my son’s first powder day ever, it’s freezing out and it’s the first run of the day so I wasn’t sure what to expect.
-The first 1/4 of the run he couldn’t believe that he couldn’t see his skis under the snow, the second 1/4 of the run he was hooting and hollering how awesome powder is and how he thought he was “skiing on top of a big fluffy cloud that is eating the mountain”, the bottom 1/2 he started yelling over and over “I love skiing”.
-At the bottom of the first run I did what any Dad would do, I smiled and gave him a big fist bump and proceeded to race him to the lift line.
+Keep in mind this is my son’s first powder day ever, it’s freezing out, and it’s the first run of the day, so I wasn’t sure what to expect.
+The first quarter of the run he couldn’t believe that he couldn’t see his skis under the snow, the second quarter of the run he was hooting and hollering how awesome powder is and how he thought he was “skiing on top of a big fluffy cloud that is eating the mountain,” and the bottom half of the run he started yelling over and over, “I love skiing.”
+At the bottom of the first run, I did what any dad would do: I smiled and gave him a big fist bump and proceeded to race him to the lift line.

-We start them young in Steamboat, ours were on skis a couple weeks before they turned 2, yes, I know that’s ridiculous.
-Initially we bought some used plastic skis that you can slip regular snow boots into, not for the slopes but for them to shuffle around the carpet in the house to get used to skis on their feet, something a local ski instructor told me to do.
-Once the kids got pretty good at cruising around the house I took them out to the driveway, I (Dad) was the chairlift, lifting them over my head, skis still attached to their boots and I’d walk them back up to the top of the driveway for them to take another “run”.
-They eventually graduated from the driveway to the road, the neighbors used to get a kick out of the multiple times a week “Dad Chairlift” up the road with my kids.
-It was a win-win, they learned how to balance and some basics on skis, and I got some exercise!
+We start them young in Steamboat.
+Ours were on skis a couple weeks before they turned 2.
+Initially, we bought some used plastic skis that you can slip regular snow boots into so they could shuffle around the carpet in the house and get used to skis on their feet (something a local ski instructor told me to do).
+Once the kids got pretty good at cruising around the house, I took them out to the driveway, I (Dad) was the chairlift, lifting them over my head with skis still attached to their boots, and I’d walk them back up to the top of the driveway to take another “run.”
+They eventually graduated from the driveway to the road.
+The neighbors used to get a kick out of the “Dad Chairlift.”
+It was a win-win: They learned how to balance on skis, and I got some exercise!

-Later on that season, we brought them to the mountain (Steamboat), I’ll be perfectly honest, it was a train wreck, kids didn’t want to be there, they were like wet noodles trying to get them to stand up long enough to even take a picture.
+Later on that season, we brought them to the mountain (Steamboat).
+I’ll be perfectly honest, it was a train wreck.
+The kids didn’t want to be there, and they were like wet noodles trying to get them to stand up long enough to even take a picture.
 I tabled skiing at the resort for the balance of the year and stuck with skiing in the street with me as the chairlift.

-The following season they came out swinging.
-We entered them into the Steamboat Springs Winter Sports Club (SSWSC) and the progression of our kids ski ability has been exponential!
-My 7 y.o. daughter in particular has found a passion and is excelling in ski jumping, giving all the boys in her age a run for their money.
+The following season, they came out swinging.
+We entered them into the Steamboat Springs Winter Sports Club, and the progression of our kids ski ability has been exponential.
+My 7-year-old daughter, in particular, has found a passion and is excelling in ski jumping, giving all the boys in her age a run for their money.

 Our kids truly have no idea how lucky they are to grow up in a ski town.
-I remember a year or two ago one of my kids asking me after we exited the gondola one day “why were those people so excited to be on the gondola”?
-I explained that not everyone has a gondola in their town let alone a world class ski resort in their backyard.
+I remember a year or two ago, one of my kids asked me, “Why were those people so excited to be on the gondola?”
+I explained that not everyone has a gondola in their town, let alone a world-class ski resort in their backyard.

 Byron Carney, Alpine skier